vking34/ecommerce-data-crawler/README.md

 ## Todos
+- Run more async (parallel) tasks for crawling
 - Schedule the crawling task repetitively.
 - Save the running checkpoint.
 So the app can run from the stopping point of the previous execution.